 H. Appeals

-The Faculty Post-Tenure Review Appeals Committee shall consider problems and appeals that arise from PTR.
+The Faculty Grievance Committee shall consider problems and appeals that arise from PTR.

 I. Due Process

 "A faculty member, who is the beneficiary of institutional guarantees of tenure, shall enjoy protection against unjust and arbitrary application of disciplinary penalties.
 During the period of such guarantees the faculty member may be discharged from employment, suspended, or demoted in rank only for reasons of incompetence, neglect of duty or misconduct of such a nature as to indicate that an individual is unfit to continue as a member of the faculty" (Code of the University of North Carolina, Chapter VI, Section 603).
 Disciplinary actions for noncompliance with the development plan are limited to those established in Chapter VI of the Code of the University of North Carolina.
 Due process and the right of appeal as specified in the Code of the University of North Carolina and the "Tenure Policies and Regulations of Western Carolina University" in the Faculty Handbook shall be guaranteed.